rcallaby/Software-Interview-Questions/README.md

 * Python
 * JavaScript

-+ Further, more programming languages will be added as I become more familiar with them and have the resources to handle them.

-## Data Structures and Algorithms

-The manner of which these questions/solutions are organized is a work in progress, however, here is a small outline of what is contained in this repository.
+The manner of which these code examples are organized is a work in progress, however, here is a small outline of what is contained in this repository.

 * Array Manipulation Algorithms
 * Binary Search Algorithms